Neonatal Hypoglycaemia

 • Blood glucose <1.0 mmol/L

-Feeding interventions can be trialed first:
+Feeding interventions can be trialled first:

-• Increase breast feeding frequency
+• Increase breastfeeding frequency

-• Consider use of buccal glucose gel
+• Consider buccal glucose gel

 Re-check blood glucose in 1 hour to ensure there has been a response.